hlemcke/formatus/doc/formatus_delta_text.md

 | End    - Del |      lead |         "" |      "" |
 | End    - Upd |      lead |         "" |   added |

-## Conclusion
+## Conclusions

-`added.isEmpty` -> delete
+* `added.isEmpty` -> delete
-`added.isNotEmpty` -> insert or update
+* `added.isNotEmpty` -> insert or update

 Q: Should insert and update be handled identically?
-A: No because insert always adds text to only one single text-node
+A: No because insert always adds text to only one single text-node without modifying the tree

 Q: How to determine if it's an insert?
 A: Insert has: `added.isNotEmpty` AND `leading.length + trailing.length == previous.length`